Pinnacle Peak Eagle Services

 Step 1: Documents

-All required documents may be downloaded from the Grand Canyon Council Eagle webpage.
+All required documents including the Project Workbook and the Eagle Scout Rank Application can be downloaded from the Grand Canyon Council Website.
+The link is here:

-Note: be sure that you are using the most recent copies of the workbook and Eagle application.
+Be sure you are using the most recent copies of the workbook and Eagle application.
 Older copies of the workbook or Eagle application will not be accepted.

 Step 2: Project Approval

-- Read the instructions included in the Eagle Project workbook.
+2.1 Read the instructions included in the Eagle Project Workbook.

-- Identify a project you with to lead that meets Eagle Scout Requirement 5.
+2.2 Identify a project you wish to lead that meets Eagle Scout Requirement 5.

-- Prepare the project proposal section of the workbook and have it signed by the beneficiary, your Scoutmaster, and your Committee Chair.
+2.3 Prepare the project proposal section of the workbook and have it signed by the beneficiary, your Scoutmaster and your Committee Chair.

-- Contact a Pinnacle Peak District Project Approver to set up an appointment to have the project approved.
-Note that the district will not approve a project until all other signatures have been obtained.
-Projects cannot be approved retroactively.
-Do not start actual work on the project until district approval has been obtained.
+2.4 Contact a District Project Approver from the list below and set up an appointment to have the project proposal reviewed and approved.
+Note that the District will not sign off on a project until all other signatures have been obtained.
+Projects will not be approved retroactively.
+Do not start actual work on the project until District approval has been obtained.

-Note: While it is not required, it is highly recommended that the Scout have a project coach.
-The roach of a coach is the assist the Scout in overcoming obstacles to success on their project.
-However, it remains the Scout’s responsibility to fully plan and lead the project.
+Note: While not required it is highly recommended that the scout have a Project Coach.
+The role of the coach is to help the scout overcome any obstacles to success on his project.
+However it remains the scout’s responsibility to fully plan and lead the project.

-Many units may have an adult leader who fulfills this role (e.g. Eagle Advisor).
-If a Scout wishes to have a project coach and one is not available within their unit they should contact District Advancement Committee Chair Brian Flynn at 480-483-3583, email@example.com.
+Many units may have an adult leader who fulfills this role ( e.g. Eagle Advisor).
+If a scout wishes to have a Project Coach and one is not available within his unit he should contact: Brian Flynn, District Advancement Committee Chair, 480-483-3583, firstname.lastname@example.org

 Step 4: Eagle Packet Verification and Board of Review Scheduling

 Candidates must follow the new process for submitting their documents to Grand Canyon Council for verification.